What symptoms and pain are associated with the triceps brachii muscles?

 - Can make elbow hypersensitive

-- Pain down into the fourth and fifth fingers
+- Occasionally pain and/or burning down into the fourth and fifth fingers

 - Difficulty straightening and bending the elbow

 - Pain is usually dull and aching, rarely is the pain sharp or stabbing

 The triceps brachii is a three headed muscle which connects the shoulder blade and the upper arm to the elbow.
 The muscle is found in the back of the upper arm.